 The beautiful city of Antigua is bordered by three volcanoes: Agua, Fuego and Acatenango.
 Its Spanish colonial-style architecture and cobbled streets provide fantastic photo opportunities at every corner.
 The city is world-renowned for its local crafts, from terracotta and ceramics to jewellery and weavings.
 Read on about how to spend any Extra Time in Antigua, which is also a UNESCO World Heritage Site!

 What to do

 Enjoy the scenery of the beautiful building works while strolling down the streets of the world heritage site, stopping off at a café along the way.
 There are plenty of market stalls dotted around and bartering is a way of life, so grab the opportunity to perfect your bartering skills.
-Visit the ruins of the San Agustin Church, Municipal Palace and the Cathedral for excellent viewing.
-The Central Park, is perfect to sit back and relax in the afternoon in the sun.
+Visit the ruins of the San Agustin Church, Municipal Palace, and the Cathedral for excellent viewing.
+Central Park, is perfect to sit back and relax in the afternoon in the sun.